Structural Parameterizations of the Biclique-Free Vertex Deletion Problem: Parameterized hardness

 Conversely, suppose that $V'$ is a solution of $(G', k, i, j)$.
 We claim that the set $V'' = \{ v \in V(G) \mid (S_v' \cup T_v) \cap V' \ne \emptyset \}$ is a solution of $(G, k, r)$.
 Note that $|V''| \le |V'| \le k$.
 Suppose that there exists a vertex $v \in V(G) \setminus V'$ of degree greater than $r$ in $G - V''$.
 Then, $S_v'$ is of size $i$ and it has at least $|(N_G(v) \setminus V') \cup T_v| \ge j$ common neighbors.
 We thus conclude that $G - V''$ is a solution.

-Finally, we show that $\td(G') \le i \cdot \td(G) + 1$ by providing a treedepth decomposition of $G'$ which is based on the decomposition of~$G$.
-We replace every vertex~$v \in V(G)$ with a path consisting of the vertices in~$S'_v$ and attach the children of $v$ to the lowermost (furthest from the root) vertex in~$S'_v$.
+Finally, we show that $\td(G') \le i \cdot \td(G) + 1$ by providing a rooted tree $T'$ of depth $\td(G')$ in which $G'$ is embedded.
+The tree is based on a rooted tree $T$ of depth $\td(G)$ in which $G$ is embedded.
+We replace every vertex~$v \in V(T)$ with a path consisting of the vertices in~$S'_v$ and attach the children of $v$ in $T$ to the lowermost (furthest from the root) vertex in~$S'_v$.
 Then we add each~$t_v \in T_v$ as a leaf to the lowermost vertex in~$S'_v$.
-Note that any ancestor $u \in V(G)$ of $v$ is now ancestor of all vertices in~$S'_v$, and each vertex in~$S'_v$ is ancestor of each vertex in~$T_v$; thus the closure of said treedepth decomposition contains all edges in~$G'$. \end{proof}
+Note that any ancestor $u \in V(G)$ of $v$ is now ancestor of all vertices in~$S'_v$, and each vertex in~$S'_v$ is ancestor of each vertex in~$T_v$; thus $G'$ is embedded in $T'$.
+As we replace every vertex with a path of length $i$, and attach at most one child at the bottom of the path, the depth of $T'$ is at most $i \cdot \td(G) + 1$. \end{proof}